pharzan/pharzan.com/posts/communication-is-key.md

 - **Team meetings** for alignment and collective decision-making
 - **One-on-ones** for personal feedback and career development
 - **Async tools** (like Slack) for everyday communication where the others don't make sense
+- **Daily/Bi-Daily standups** useful for aligning on progress

 ## Startup Communication vs. Corporate Communication

-In the traditional environments I've worked at often operate on a "need-to-know" basis, where managers gate-keep information.
+In the traditional environments I've worked at, often operate on a "need-to-know" basis, where managers gate-keep information.
 This approach takes you up to some point but then it becomes impossible to handle for both parties, it is difficult for the manager and difficult for the employees.

 In startups, you're working with a small team where everyone shares a similar energy level and excitement about succeeding together.
-Transparency isn't just nice to have-it's essential.
+Transparency isn't just nice to have-it's essential and helps keep that energy up.
 When founders and team members alike can see the direction clearly, everyone makes better decisions.

 Both parties benefit from this open exchange of information.